olivierphi/scute/README.md

 # Scute

-Scute is a small Dependency Injection Container for Python 3.6+, ported from PHP's [Pimple](https://github.com/silexphp/Pimple/tree/1.1), that consists of just one file and one class (about 80 lines of code).
+Scute is a small Dependency Injection Container for Python 3.6+, ported from PHP's [Pimple](https://github.com/silexphp/Pimple/tree/1.1), that consists of just one file and one class (about 100 lines of code).

-The test suite, and even this README file, are basically a copy-n-paste of Pimple's ones, with only a light adaptation to Python.
+The test suite, and even this README file, are basically a copy-n-paste of Pimple's ones, with only a light adaptation to Python and some Pythonic additions like decorators.

 So all kudos go to [Fabien Potencier](http://fabien.potencier.org/) and to Pimple contributors!